Staff FAQs - MJCCA Summer Day Camps

 What are the designated working hours for camp staff?

 The core camp hours are approximately 7:45 am-4:45 pm.
-All staff choose one of three options: Working Before Camp Care (BCC), After Camp Care (ACC) or being a Bus Counselor.
-If you decide on BCC, your arrival time is 7:15 am, if you choose ACC, your day will conclude at 6:00 pm and if you choose to be a bus counselor, your hours will be determined by the bus stop locations.
+Staff have the additional opportunity to work one of the three additional roles: Working Before Camp Care (BCC), After Camp Care (ACC) or being a Bus Counselor.
+Before Camp Care arrival is at 7:15 a.m.
+After Camp Care staff work until 6:00 p.m.
+If you are a bus counselor, your hours will be determined by the bus stop locations.

 Will I be trained before camp starts?